flow-ai/flowai-js/README.md

 ![ThreadId](/media/unique-threadid.png)

 ### threadId
-A threadId is a unique token representing a channel, room, or user.
-If you have a single connection running for multiple clients, all using the same threadId, they will all receive the same message.
-It's important to note that sessionId completely disregared.
+A threadId is a unique key representing a channel, room, or user.
+If you have a single connection running for multiple clients, all using the same threadId, they will all receive the same messages.

 ![Unique sessionIds](/media/unique-sessionid.png)

 ### sessionId
-The sessionId is mostly useful for connecting multiple clients.
+The sessionId is used to identify connections from different devices like browsers or Node.js servers.
 Each connection is partly identified on our end using this key.
-Use the threadId to identify messages that belong to a certain user or chat room.

 ![Unique sessions and threadids](/media/unique-sessionid-threadid.png)

-# API Reference
+# Full API Reference
 ## Classes

 <dl>